 It is generally held to be good practice that statutory notices are entered in any estate where the executors are not also the sole residuary beneficiaries.

 Getting the right probate service – the need for specialist solicitors

 Whilst it is possible to do your own probate, if you do decide to appoint solicitors, make sure that you choose qualified solicitors who specialise in probate – who may provide an online probate service.

 Our highly experienced Probate solicitors deals with estate administation both for clients locally throughout Wiltshire, Hampshire and Dorset and throughout England and Wales for clients both based in the UK and overseas.

-For free initial phone advice about any aspect of probate, call the probate team at our 4 offices in Salisbury, Andover, Fordingbridge and Amesbury.
+For free initial phone advice about any aspect of probate, call our probate team at 1 of our 4 offices in Salisbury, Andover, Fordingbridge and Amesbury.

 Selling A Property During Probate

 The Personal Representative (PR) is responsible for asset gathering and paying the deceased debts in such a way that the beneficiaries receive the maximum inheritance.